raijin-asr/Django_ToDo/README.md

     3. todoEnv\Scripts\activate
     4. pip freeze
     5. pip install django
-    6. pip freeze (to see django installed)
+    6. pip freeze (to see if django installed)

 # Creating Project and app, migrate db
     7. django-admin startproject djangoToDo
-    8. cd djangoToDo
-    9. django-admin startapp taskToDo
+    8. django-admin startapp taskToDo
-    10. ls
+    9. ls (see if there is manage.py in the list)
-    12. python manage.py migrate
+    10. python manage.py migrate(optional)

 # Running Application
-    13. python manage.py runserver
+    12. python manage.py runserver

 # Note:
-    14. Add templates and static folder in taskToDo
+    13. Add templates and static folder in taskToDo